News Sheet for week beginning 20th August 2017

 BRF Daylight Group (discussion about bible reading notes) Contact: Revd Dick Cheek (T.628484)

 Prayer Group 1st Wednesday in the month; 3:00pm in church

-Reading from Paul’s Letter to the Romans
+Reading from the Book of Romans

 Reading from the Gospel of Matthew

 Then Jesus called the crowd to him and said to them, ‘Listen and understand: it is not what goes into the mouth that defiles a person, but it is what comes out of the mouth that defiles.’
 Then the disciples approached and said to him, ‘Do you know that the Pharisees took offence when they heard what you said?’
 He answered, ‘Every plant that my heavenly Father has not planted will be uproot-ed.
 Let them alone; they are blind guides of the blind.
 And if one blind person guides another, both will fall into a pit.’
 But Peter said to him, ‘Explain this para-ble to us.’
 Then he said, ‘Are you also still without understanding?
 Do you not see that whatever goes into the mouth enters the stomach, and goes out into the sewer?
 But what comes out of the mouth proceeds from the heart, and this is what defiles.
 For out of the heart come evil intentions, murder, adultery, for-nication, theft, false witness, slander.
 These are what defile a person, but to eat with unwashed hands does not defile.’